 “No. Heart complications, likely from extended exposure to crystals.”

-Stefan looked away, pretending to be interested in a book; what the seller described could be the fate waiting for many crystal hunters and smiths, or for any person who decided to expose themselves to crystals.
-After all, one was only as resistant as the crystals one could survive.
+Stefan looked away, pretending to be interested in another book; what the seller described could be the fate waiting for many crystal hunters and smiths, or for any person who decided to expose themselves to crystals.
+After all, one was only as resistant as the crystals one could survive, and cumulative damage wasn’t easy to notice.

 Franziska left the first two books on a shelf and approached the desk, where she placed the exact amount of money written on the photocopied book.